-Enugu, FG partner South African firm to revive coal industry - Nigeria Today
+Enugu, FG Partner South African Firm to Revive Coal Industry - Nigeria Today

 The investors, led by Dr. Basil Enwegbara of the Pan Africa Group and Stephen Paddy, Chairman of Simang Group, during a visit to Governor Ifeanyi Ugwuanyi at the Government House, yesterday, hinted that the principal objective of the investment drive was to use coal to generate electricity and then spin a chain of allied business activities for the benefit of the people of the Southeast and Nigeria as a whole.

-Ugwuanyi told the investors: ìWe have always been hopeful that coal will once again play a major role in the economic development of the country.
+Ugwuanyi told the investors: We have always been hopeful that coal will once again play a major role in the economic development of the country.

 Our opportunity to actualise the dream has come.
-This meeting offers Enugu State Government the opportunity to establish a relationship with the Simang Group.î
+This meeting offers Enugu State Government the opportunity to establish a relationship with the Simang Group.

 Speaking on behalf of the investors, Enwegbara, who is the Executive Vice Chairman of Pan African Development Corporation, assured that their intervention would certainly change the narrative of electric power generation in Nigeria, especially in the Southeast.